-- REDUCED PAIN AND INJURY: Reduced or eliminated with postural training system of axial loading and the ability to sit with BackTpack on with load transferred off spine and shoulders onto “LAP-STRAP.”
-Since compartments are always accessible, and the wearer can sit unloaded with bag on, there is no need to frequently take the bag off.
+- REDUCED PAIN AND INJURY: Pain and injury are reduced or eliminated with postural-training system of axial loading plus the ability to sit with BackTpack on and load transfers off spine and shoulders onto “LAP-STRAP.”
+Therefore there is no need to frequently take the bag off since the compartments are always accessible, and the wearer can sit unloaded with bag on.

 - BIKING STABILITY, POSTURE, ACCESS: BackTpack provides a lower center of gravity, is a balanced load, and compartments are easily accessed.
 When in the forward lean position, the load is applied to the body in posterior-to-anterior direction against the spine (not from shoulders), promoting a neutral spinal alignment of thoracic spine and neck.

 - WEIGHT OF LOAD DOES NOT AFFECT POSTURE: Since the BackTpack loads axially, there is no postural distortion with increased load.
 Loading this way trains upright posture.
 The limit of the load increase is a matter of comfort to the wearer.
 Some or all of the load can be transferred to the hips via the optional hip loading system provided in the design.

 - EMERGENCY EVACUATION: BackTpack remedies all of the safety issues mentioned.
 BackTpacks do not need to be removed for sitting — no trip hazard — and can even remain on the chair when the wearer gets up.
 The wearer has balance and mobility for rapid evacuation.
 Turning does not pose a hazard to others.

 - NO BALANCE DISTURBANCE FROM LOAD: Balance is reinforced with axial, bilateral loading.